 Instead, make a point to “not care.”
-Be nonchalant when your 4 year old won’t poop on potty, and treat it matter-of-fact.
-Don’t let your emotions show through your face or the sighs you heave when she poops yet again in her undies.
+Be nonchalant when your 4 year old won’t poop on the potty, and treat it matter-of-fact.
+Don’t let your emotions show through your face or the sighs you heave when he poops yet again in his undies.
 Instead, shrug your shoulders and pay it no mind.

 The same goes with overpraising him for the times he happens to poop in the potty.
-While positive praise reinforces the behavior you want to see, overpraising can actually add pressure and put the spotlight on what may have felt like a normal function.
+Praise reinforces good behavior, but overpraising can add pressure and put the spotlight on what is a normal function.

 So yes, praise him when he poops, but keep it reasonable.
-If it’s out of character for you to do cartwheels and say “Good job!” a zillion times, she’ll likely sense the over-the-top reaction and actually retreat.
+If it’s out of character for you to do cartwheels and say “Good job!” a million times, he’ll likely sense the over-the-top reaction and actually retreat.

 As most parents have said, pooping in the potty simply “clicked” for their kids, especially once it was no longer an issue.

 It can be challenging when your 4 year old won’t poop on the potty after all this time.
-But as you can see, a few simple changes can be all it takes to encourage him to do so.
+But as you can see, a few simple changes can be all it takes to encourage her to do so.

 Make sure she has the right gear to help her poop properly, including “distractions” like toys or books so she feels less anxious and more relaxed.
 Take her on regular potty breaks, and set a timer each time so she knows she’s only sitting there for a set amount.

 Consider ditching diapers, even setting aside a three-day weekend to potty train bare-bottomed.
 Be more nonchalant, whether it’s not feeling anxious or upset, or easing up on overpraising.